A Survey on Uncertainty Quantification Methods for Deep Learning: A Taxonomy of UQ Methodologies for DNNs

-To measure the uncertainty from the Dirichlet distribution, the total uncertainty is the entropy of the average prediction distribution, and data uncertainty is the average of the entropy in each realization of $\boldsymbol{\mu}$.
-Several approaches have extended the Prior network to a regression model and a posterior network has also been proposed for more reliable uncertainty estimation.
+To measure uncertainty from the Dirichlet distribution, the total uncertainty is computed as the entropy of the average predictive distribution, while data uncertainty is determined by averaging the entropy across each realization of $\boldsymbol{\mu}$.
+Several approaches have extended the prior network to handle regression tasks, and a posterior network has been introduced to enhance the reliability of uncertainty estimation.
+Additionally, other second-order methods have been proposed to jointly quantify data and model uncertainty within a single deterministic framework \cite{hofman2024quantifying,kotelevskii2024predictive,bengs2023second}.

-The advantage of evidential deep learning is that the approach only requires a single forward pass during inference, and is much more computationally efficient.
+The advantage of evidential deep learning is the approach requires only a single forward pass during inference and is much more computationally efficient.
 The approach also explicitly distinguishes data and model uncertainty in a principled way.
-The disadvantage is that the training stage is more complicated and is not guaranteed to obtain the same or similar prediction accuracy with vanilla network and cannot leverage existing progress in DNN.
-Furthermore, the training stage requires OOD samples to learn well representations and increase amount of the training dataset.
+The disadvantage is that the training stage is more complex and does not guarantee the same prediction accuracy as a vanilla network, and it does not leverage many advances in modern DNNs (e.g., large scale pretraining \cite{brown2020language} and sampling-based architectures \cite{yang2023diffusion}).
+Furthermore, the training process typically requires OOD samples to learn effective representations, which increases the required dataset size.